CyVerse-learning-materials/foss/docs/01_intro_open_sci.md

     ???
 Example "Are any of the :material-pillar: pillars more important than the others?"

     ???
 Example "Are there any :material-pillar: pillars not identified that you think should be considered?"

-### Components of Open Science

-In response to the Reproducibility Crisis, many researchers, particularly in fields like psychology, have begun to advocate for **preregistration** of studies.

-This involves writing out and publishing your entire research plan, from data collection to analysis and publication, for the sake of avoiding practices like [p-hacking](https://en.wikipedia.org/wiki/Data_dredging) or [HARKing](https://en.wikipedia.org/wiki/HARKing).

-What preregistration also does is make the process of your work more open, including many of the small decisions and tweaks you make to a project that probably wouldn't make it into a manuscript.

-To learn more about preregistration, you can check out the [Open Science Foundation](https://osf.io/), a project that provides a preregistration platform and other Open Science tools.

-As mentioned above, it is worthwhile to think about Open Science not as a set of checkboxes, but rather a holistic approach to doing science.

-In that spirit, it can also be useful to think about Open Science as a spectrum, from less to more open.

-While you might not achieve some platonic ideal of openness for a variety of reasons, you can still make great progress in moving your science towards the Open end of the spectrum.

-In reality, a large scientific project probably consists of multiple spectra; you can move your data towards the open end of the spectrum while your software remains less open, and vice versa.

-All this is to say that doing Open Science is not a static set of goals you must achieve, it is a process that grows and changes with your science itself.

-One of the biggest challenges of doing science is that you might have to wear many different hats: domain expert, lab manager, statistician, teacher, mentor, grant writer, manuscript author, public speaker... the list goes on.

-Doing Open Science is no different, but the list of skills may be even greater, since the goal is now to openly communicate each step of the process to a broader audience.

-This also makes teaching Open Science quite challenging- we will cover topics ranging from "soft skills" like project management and internal communications to more technical skills like software management and containers.

-Instead, we will focus on a higher-level look at the landscape of Open Science and introduce you to a wide variety of skills and concepts with the idea that you can go on to find ways to implement them in your own work.

 ???
 Question "What characteristics might a paper, project, lab group require to qualify as doing *Open Science*"